jsa-aerial/DMM/design-notes/recurrent-maps.md

 in the top-level map, even if there are no non-empty rows associated with it (in this case, an empty map `{}` is associated with this neuron).

+Caveat 1 continued: however, for the time being we require a non-trivial input to a neuron, which it is free to ignore.
+E.g. one can input some fake thing, or even the network matrix itself, or even the output of the neuron itself with coefficient one, and that should activate it today.

 Caveat 2: we have not yet decided whether to find a place for the current values of the input and output streams within the matrix, or on the side (something to ponder).